Local & State

 |The North Carolina Senate approved a bill that will fund the state's Raise the Age initiative for young offenders.|

-The North Carolina Senate has approved a bill that would fund the state’s Raise the Age initiative to keep non-violent juvenile offenders out of adult criminal court.
+Funding the state’s Raise the Age initiative to keep non-violent juvenile offenders out of adult criminal court is now law.

 Raise the Age, which would move 16- and 17-year-olds charged with low-level felonies and misdemeanors to juvenile courts, is part of a long-term overhaul of the state’s approach to criminal justice.
 Advocates contend the change would improve public safety and provide intervention for young inmates – especially non-violent offenders – who would otherwise be incarcerated with violent adult convicts.